shapeoko/Docs/content/software.md

 ###Installing Arduino Drivers###

 Chances are, the Arduino will be recognized by your computer.
-If not, download the appropriate drivers/software for your platform (do not proceed beyond Step #4 or you will erase Grbl):
+If not, download the appropriate drivers/software for your computer platform **(do not proceed beyond Step #4 or you will erase Grbl)**:

 * [Mac OS X](http://arduino.cc/en/Guide/MacOSX#toc2)
 * [Windows](http://arduino.cc/en/Guide/Windows#toc2)